 Health Benefits of Cocoa Butter

-Although it is a saturated fat, cocoa butter is actually good for you.
+Although it is saturated fat, cocoa butter is actually good for you.
 Cocoa beans are high in antioxidants, and when the cocoa butter is made, some of these antioxidants remain which can improve our immunity and heart health and lower inflammation.
 It is also a healthy fat, consisting mostly of saturated fat.

 Cocoa Butter Vs. Raw Cacao Butter

 In recent years, manufacturers have been producing raw cacao butter to keep up with the growing interest in raw foods.
 The essence is the same as cocoa butter, but the manufacturing process is slowed down to ensure temperatures don't exceed about 115 F.